 What Are Rights to Property with “Lifetime Use”?

 My brother and sister-in-law turned their camp over to their three boys with lifetime use of it seven or eight years ago.
 My sister-in-law passed away three years ago.
 My brother has paid all expenses for the upkeep of the property and the taxes.
 Now the boys want to sell the camp, and my brother does not.
-With my brother still alive and using the camp in the summer, do his sons have the right to sell the camp out from under him and without his permission?
+With my brother still alive and using the camp in the summer, do his sons have the right to sell it out from under him and without his permission?
 He has also remarried and where does that leave his new wife in this situation?

 The answer depends on what you mean by “lifetime use.”
 If your brother and sister-in-law retained a life estate on the deed to the property, then his sons can’t sell it without his agreement.
 He can continue to use it as he sees fit.